 SECTION 3A.23 Customers and Suppliers.
 Section 3A.23 of the Pihana Disclosure Letter contains (i) a list of the twenty largest customers of Pihana and the Pihana Subsidiaries, taken as a whole (the "Pihana Top 20 Customers"), based on monthly recurring revenue for the six month period ended August 30, 2002 and (ii) a list of customers that are expected, as of the date of this Agreement, to represent the Pihana Top 20 Customers based on monthly recurring revenue for the six months ending February 28, 2003.
-No customer listed on Section 3A.23 of the Pihana Disclosure Letter has, within the twelve months prior to the date hereof, cancelled or otherwise terminated, or made any unresolved threat to cancel or terminate, its relationship with Pihana or any Pihana Subsidiary's services or products.
-No material supplier of Pihana or any Pihana Subsidiary has cancelled or otherwise terminated any contract with Pihana prior to the expiration of the contract term, or made any threat to Pihana or any Pihana Subsidiary to cancel, reduce the supply or otherwise terminate its relationship with Pihana or any Pihana Subsidiary.
+No customer listed on Section 3A.23 of the Pihana Disclosure Letter has, within the twelve months prior to the date hereof, cancelled or otherwise terminated, or made any unresolved threat to cancel or terminate, its relationship with Pihana or any Pihana Subsidiary, or decreased materially its usage of Pihana's or any Pihana Subsidiary's services or products.
+No material supplier of Pihana or any Pihana Subsidiary has cancelled or otherwise terminated any contract with Pihana or any Pihana Subsidiary to cancel, reduce the supply or otherwise terminate its relationship with Pihana or any Pihana Subsidiary.
+Neither Pihana or any Pihana Subsidiary.
 Neither Pihana nor any Pihana Subsidiary has (i) materially breached (so as to provide a benefit to Pihana that was not intended by the parties) any material agreement with or (ii) engaged in any fraudulent conduct with respect to, any customer or supplier of Pihana or any Pihana Subsidiary.